Gitnux/Report 2026

 Reporting & Criminal Justice Interpretation

-From the Reporting and Criminal Justice perspective, 87.0% of sexual assault victimizations in the United States were not reported to police in 2019, even though 5.3% of adult women reported being victims of sexual assault (contact) at some point in their lifetime.
+From the Reporting and Criminal Justice perspective, 87.0% of sexual assault victimizations were not reported to police in 2019, even though 5.3% of adult women report having been victims of sexual assault contact at some point in their lives.

 06 · Category